 Discover the City’s museum district and most loved green spaces. 🍃

-Unwind in Kensington’s magnificent green spaces.
-Take in the large lake, meadow and flower gardens of Hyde Park. 🌸 Renting a Santander cycle makes exploring the park’s 142 hectares a breeze. 🚲 Combine a walk around Kensington Gardens with a visit to Kensington Palace, the London home of the Duke and Duchess of Cambridge.
+Then you can unwind in Kensington’s magnificent green spaces.
+Take in the large lake, meadow and flower gardens of Hyde Park. 🌸 Renting a Santander Cycle makes exploring the park’s 142 hectares a breeze. 🚲 You can combine a walk around Kensington Gardens with a visit to Kensington Palace, the London home of the Duke and Duchess of Cambridge.

 🚇 Westminster, Waterloo, Southwark, Blackfriars, London Bridge